 The main ingredient in TEEF! is a soluble fiber—a prebiotic that feeds the oral bacteria and blocks their ability to take in carbohydrates.
 The prebiotic also has the effect of starving the inflammation-producing bacteria (the ones that eat the waste products of the carbohydrate-eating group).

 At the same time, the vitamin B6 in TEEF! supports the populations of good bacteria.
 Some kinds of bacteria—Bacteroides and some strains of Clostridium, for example—produce compounds that reduce inflammation, so we want to encourage those.
-The prebiotic mix also contains amino acids, which stop bacteria odor and prevent plaque buildup, and sodium bicarbonate, which neutralizes the acid produced by sugar-eating bacteria and whitens the teeth.
-TEEF!works best in conjunction with daily toothbrushing and regular cleanings by a veterinarian.
+The prebiotic mix for dogs also contains amino acids, which stop bacteria odor and prevent plaque buildup, and sodium bicarbonate, which neutralizes the acid produced by sugar-eating bacteria and whitens the teeth.
+TEEF! works best in conjunction with daily toothbrushing and regular cleanings by a veterinarian.

-How AnimalBiome’s New Oral Health Test and TEEF!
-Work Together
+How our Dog Oral Health Test and TEEF Work Together

-Find out more about the bacterial community in your dog’s mouth with an Oral Health Test from AnimalBiome.
+- Find out more about the bacterial community in your dog’s mouth with an Oral Health Test.